What is the Membership Agreement?

 CSA memberships are not refundable except under these conditions:

-We can no longer fulfill the delivery day or location as agreed when you joined.
+- We can no longer service the delivery day or location as agreed when you joined.

 If you’re not sure about joining, try ordering a trial box and checking it out for a week before joining for the whole season.
 Email us at email@example.com to arrange.
 You can also call our office at 352-468-3816 with any questions you may have and someone will get back to you soon!